particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 ### Legacy pairing - numeric yes-no

 This example shows how to do authenticated and encrypted BLE communication using Legacy Pairing with the Numeric Yes-No mode.
 This requires a display on one side, and a display and Yes-No buttons on the other.
+The P2 and Photon 2 do not support legacy pairing.

 The actual display devices and buttons are not that important, and you can easily substitute other displays such as plain SSD1306 OLED displays, but the example code was tested on these displays: